harbaum/ikbd/README.md

 This repository contains a verilog implementation of the HD6301 running the rom of the Atari ST ikbd within a verilator environment.
-A reset command is being sent to the ikbd and it replies with $f1.
+This is based on tje [HD63701](https://github.com/thasega/HD63701) project.

+The rom being used is from later keyboard revisions which use a different approach to select mouse and joystick signals.

 To use it enter ```make``` in the tb directory and watch the
 ```ikbd.vcd``` using e.g. gtkwave.
 Furthermore some events will